Yury-Shevchenko/mad/README.md

 | _showOptionsAsImages                 | TRUE                                            | true / false                                                                                                                          | Whether or not to show options as images.
 If true, display names will be used as images names.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |
 | _showCuesAsImages                    | FALSE                                           | true / false                                                                                                                          | Whether or not to show cues as images.
 If true, cues names will be used as images names.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |
 | _typeOfCues                          | binary                                          | binary / raw / image / name / any                                                                                                     | How to display cues: Binary:  *+* or *-*.
 If the cue is of *binary* type, the value bigger than zero is displayed as a plus sign, otherwise as a minus sign.
 Raw: the way how values are written in the parameter *_cueValuesForEachTrial*.
 Image: as images for positive and negative values.
 The value bigger than zero is displayed as an image with the name from *_imageNamePositive*, otherwise as an image with the name from *_imageNameNegative*.
 Name: as images.
 The names of the images are in the parameter *_displayOptions*.
 Any: as images.
 The names of the images are in the parameter *_displayOptions*.
 If there is no image with the specified name, the raw value of cue is shown. |

+## Working with data

+The results are saved in the csv format divided by comma, so you can open the file in your favorite program (Excel, SPSS, R, etc.).
+Inside of the file, some of the columns are default data columns supplied by lab.js:  sender, sender_type, sender_id, timestamp, meta, ended_on, response, time_commit, time_end, time_render, time_run, time_show, and time_switch.
+Please consult with lab.js documentation for descriptions [here ](https://labjs.readthedocs.io/en/latest/reference/data%20format.html).

+The other variable record participants’ behavior and parameters that were used to construct each trial:

+-	`answer`: chosen answer in terms of the displayed name
+-	`answerOption`: chosen answer in terms of the internally used name
+-	`boxHistory`: the array with the numbers of opened boxes.
+All boxed are numbered from left to right, from top to bottom, e.g. [“1”,”2”,”3”,”4”].
+-	`calculatedValuesOfOptions`: the array of calculated values for each option.
+The option with the highest value is a correct option in the trial.
+Ties are broken randomly.
+-	`correctOption: correct answer in terms of the displayed name
+-	`cueCost`: cost of opening one information box
+-	`cuesHistory`: the array with information about opened information boxes.
+Each box is presented by contains the name of the option, displayed name of the option and the cue name, e.g. ["Option1-Apartment 1-Size","Option2-Apartment 2-Size","Option3-Apartment 3-Size","Option4-Apartment 4-Size"].
+-	`cuesNum`: number of the cues in the trial
+-	`cuesOrder`: order of the cues in the trial
+-	`cuesReaction`: whether information boxes remain open or close after the mouse pointer leaves the box (applied only to the closed Mouselab paradigm).
+-	`cuesType`: type of the cues (name, binary, raw, image, name, or any)
+-	`cuesValuesHistory`: the array with the shown values of opened information boxes, e.g. ["-","-","+","-"]
+-	`currentTrial`: the current trial number
+-	`displayCuesNames`: the displayed names of the cues in the trial
+-	`displayOptions`: the information about the options presented from left to right.
+Each option contains the option number, the internally used option name, the display name, the array of cue values, the calculated option value.
+-	`duration`: the time length of the trial.
+-	`feedback`: whether feedback was shown in the trial
+-	`firstCueValue`: the first cue value shown to the participant (if it was specified in the task parameters)
+-	`infoCost`: cost of opening one information box in the trial
+-	`instruction:` the instruction text in the trial
+-	`loseCost`: cost of losing in the trial
+-	`numberOfOpenedCues`: the number of opened information boxed (applied only to the closed Mouselab paradigm).
+-	`openCues`: the number of opened cues from the beginning of the trial (if it was specified in the task parameters)
+-	`optionsNum`: the number of options in the trial
+-	`paradigm`: the open or closed Mouselab paradigm
+-	`payneIndex`: the Payne information search index (for closed Mouselab paradigm)
+-	`points`: the number of points at the end of the trial
+-	`positionOfWinOption`: the displayed position of the correct option in the trial (counter from left to right)
+-	`showCuesAsImages`: the way cues presented in the trial
+-	`showOptionsAsImages`:	the way options presented in the trial
+-	`showPoints`: whether to show points in the trial
+-	`startBalance`: the starting amount of points for the trials
+-	`theValueOfWinOption`: the calculated value of the correct option in the trial
+-	`timeCueHistory`: The array with the times spent on each opened box (between opening a cue and leaving the box with the cue)
+-	`timeForFeedback`: the time length of the shown feedback in the trial
+-	`trialNumber`: the original trial’s number (in case if the order of trials is randomized)
+-	`trialTime`: the time between presentation of the task board and the click on a choice
+-	`winCost`: prize of winning in this trial